kwalczak80/Speedy-cars/README.md

 - To allow a user to book a test drive
 - To allow a user to easily search a car they are looking for
 - Ability to add a new car for sale
-- To allow a user to read testimonials about the Speedy Cars
+- To allow a user to read testimonials about Speedy Cars

 The primary goal of the website, from a site user’s perspective, is as follows:

-- To view the car’s stock
+- To view the cars available for sale
 - To view details about the car along with a description and price
 - To be able to easily find a car they are looking for
 - To book a test drive
 - To make an inquiry about the car
-- To view opening hours and address
+- To view the business opening hours and address
 - To read more about the business
-- To view other customer’s testimonials about Speedy Cars
+- To view other customers' testimonials about Speedy Cars

 [Back to Top](#table-of-contents)